Emmy9969/Kaggle-Credit-Card-Frd.-Detection-Analysis-of-September-2013/README.md

 The credit card fraud detection dataset contains 284,807 anonymized transactions, each with details on transaction time, amount, and classification as fraudulent or legitimate.
 Fraudulent transactions account for less than 0.2% of the data, highlighting the extreme imbalance that makes fraud detection a complex challenge.

 This dataset provides a valuable resource for analyzing transaction behavior, identifying unusual spending patterns, and building predictive models for fraud detection.
 Its size and imbalance closely mirror real-world scenarios, making it an ideal benchmark for testing the effectiveness of anomaly detection and machine learning algorithms.

+# Report Objectives

+- To determine how many fraudulent transactions are present in the dataset.

+- To calculate the percentage of transactions that are fraudulent.

+- To compare the average transaction amount between fraudulent and non-fraudulent transactions.

+- To identify the maximum transaction amount recorded in the dataset.

+- To compute the total amount of all transactions in the dataset.